Why Is Wendy's (WEN) Down 5.4% Since Last Earnings Report?

 How Have Estimates Been Moving Since Then?

-At this time, Wendy's has a subpar Growth Score of D, a grade with the same score on the momentum front.
-Following the exact same course, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.
+At this time, Wendy's has an average Growth Score of C, a grade with the same score on the momentum front.
+Following the exact same course, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.

-Estimates have been broadly trending downward for the stock, and the magnitude of these revisions has been net zero.
-Notably, Wendy's has a Zacks Rank #2 (Buy).
-We expect an above average return from the stock in the next few months.
+Estimates have been broadly trending upward for the stock, and the magnitude of these revisions looks promising.
+Notably, Wendy's has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report